PainterQubits/Unitful.jl/docs/src/latexify.md

 ## Plots labels

-UnitfulLatexify also interfaces with `Plots` by way of implementing a two-argument `(label, unit)` recipe:
+This extension also interfaces with `Plots` by way of implementing a two-argument `(label, unit)` recipe:

 ```@example main
 latexify("v", u"km/s")